A.J.: No, but I could always pass her a note before study hall.

-- The main premise of Nanaka 6/17 involves the title character hitting her head and then waking up with the mental age of a seven-year old.
+- The main premise of Nanaka 6/17 involves the title character hitting her head and then waking up with the mental age of a six-year old.

 - Happen in one episode of Sket Dance.
-In the episode, Bossun got his body reverted back to a five years old's after drinking Chuuma-sensei's potion.
-At the end of the episode, Chuuma-sensei made another potion that returned his body to normal.. but now it's his mind that reverted to a five year old's.
+In the episode, Bossun got his body reverted back to a five year old's after drinking Chuuma-sensei's potion.
+At the end of the episode, Chuuma-sensei made another potion that returned his body to normal... but now it's his mind that reverted to a five year old's.

-- Briefly poked at in The American President, where divorcee President Shepard found himself attracted to a lobbyist and sought to find some way to pursue a relationship with her without causing too much attention.
-His attempts ended up making him sound like a middle-school kid wondering if a girl liked him.
+- Briefly poked at in The American President, where widower President Shepherd found himself attracted to a lobbyist and sought to find some way to pursue a relationship with her without causing too much attention.
+His attempts at finding some information out of his Chief of Staff (and best friend) ended up making him sound like a middle-school kid wondering if a girl liked him.

-- In One Flew Over the Cuckoo's Nest, one of the patients is chronically shy and soft-spoken, an emasculated young man with an intense fear of his mother with an unrelenting stutter.
-With the help of the hero (of the movie version), played by Jack Nicholson, he manages to have sex for the first time, losing his virginity and gaining the confidence of a man.
+- In One Flew Over the Cuckoo's Nest, one of the patients is chronically shy and soft-spoken, an emasculated young man with an intense fear of his mother and an unrelenting stutter.
+With the help of McMurphy, he manages to have sex for the first time, losing his virginity and gaining the confidence of a man.
 However, they were supposed to escape from the mental hospital and ended up falling asleep.
-When the immasculaing and manipulative head of staff, Nurse Ratched, returns, she calls him out and attempts to shame him.
+When the emasculating and manipulative head of staff, Nurse Ratched, returns, she calls him out and attempts to shame him.
 He says in perfect and unhesitant English that he's proud of himself and isn't having any of it.
 Then she says she's going to tell his mother...